lwasser/lwasser.github.io/_posts/2022-09-15-earth-data-science-corps-tribal-hispanic-colleges.md

 ## If there is a job market for these skills, why aren't smaller schools teaching earth and environmental data science already?

-You may be wondering why it's so important to work with these schools?
-If there is a job market for these skills, isn't everyone already teaching them?
+You may be wondering: if there is such a demand for these schools, why aren't all schools, big and small, well-funded and lesson funded, teaching them to their students?

-The answer to that is no!
-Even at larger universities, most have traditionally taught data science in isolation from science (atleast this was the case in at the time).
+The answer to that is - it's complicated :).
+Even at larger universities, most have traditionally taught data science in isolation from science skills(atleast this was the case in at the time).
+Or perhaps they teach the skills together but don't talk about reproducibility, and communication and collaboration skills.

 And at smaller schools courses offering these skill were even more scarce.

-There are many, often complex reasons for this:
+There are many, often complex, reasons for this including:

 1. Lack of faculty and instructors with skills needed to teach earth and environmental data science.
 2. Faculty who might be interested in teaching these skills, often don't have resources to learn them.
 3. Faculty that have the skills don't necessarily have the time to modify curriculum.
 3. Lack of institutional funding to develop new programs and curriculum.

+### Plan a: Give schools a course that's ready to teach (spoiler: this didn't work)
-Originally when starting this program, my vision was that we could provide schools with a well designed entry-level earth data science focused course and curriculum that they could just teach at their school.
+Originally when starting this program, my vision was that we could provide schools with a well designed entry-level earth and environmental data science focused course and curriculum that they could just teach at their school.

-This idea was of course extremely naive.
-Creating a new course at these schools was a massive undertaking.
+This idea was extremely naive.
+Add a new course to the catalog of offerings at these schools was a massive undertaking.
 Even when provided with the curriculum!

+* the course needed needed to fit into existing curriculum
+* they needed someone with skills that could teach the content year after year
-It required things these schools didn't have extra of: time & money.
-It  also needed to fit into existing curriculum.
-Finally there needed to be enough students at the school who wanted to take such courses, to warrant resources for such a curriculum!
+* finally, and most importantly there needed to be enough students at the school who wanted to take such courses, to warrant resources for such a curriculum!

 ### Students don't see themselves as data scientists and thus don't know to pursue such skills